thecosignstudio/process/_chapters/06-implementation-recommendations.md

 To put it simply, all you need is to provide the developer with @1x, @2x, @3x assets.
 That’s it.
 You’re brilliant.

-Be sure that App icons and App store Assets will be in accordance with the App Store guidelines [link1](https://developer.apple.com/ios/human-interface-guidelines/graphics/app-icon/){:target="_blank"} and [link2](https://developer.apple.com/library/content/qa/qa1686/_index.html){:target="_blank"}, also double check that PNG files do not have the alpha channel, because Apple will reject them otherwise.
+Be sure that App icons and App store Assets will be in accordance with the App Store guidelines (check [ Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/graphics/app-icon/){:target="_blank"} and [App Icons on iPhone, iPad and Apple Watch](https://developer.apple.com/library/content/qa/qa1686/_index.html){:target="_blank"}), also double check that PNG files do not have the alpha channel, because Apple will reject them otherwise.

 ### Questions your client may ask